adamglowacki/systemd/notes.md

 This is how we can specify a simple long-running background service.

 We redirected all the stdout and stderr to a single file (no file rotation).
-We could make use of journald (a component of systemd to collect logs) but it I don't understand how it works on our servers.
+We could make use of journald (a component of systemd to collect logs) but I don't understand how it works on our servers.
 We don't have root so can't even investigate further...

 This process will be restarted if it dies.
 We can `kill` it and it will be